 Why is that?
 Because the disease is grossly under-researched and, in my opinion, many doctors haven’t updated their knowledge about it.
-The National Institutes of Health (NIH) invests more than in medical research on a variety of conditions — but in 2018, endometriosis only received $7 million.
+The National Institutes of Health (NIH) invests more than

 It personally took me four years to get a diagnosis, and I’m considered one of the lucky ones.
 A simple Google search on endometriosis will likely bring up a host of articles with outdated or inaccurate information.

 Many institutions don’t even get the actual definition of the disease correct.
 To be clear, endometriosis occurs when tissue similar to the lining of the uterus appears in areas of the body outside the uterus.
 It isn’t exactly the same tissue, which is the mistake I’ve noticed so many institutions make.
 So, how can we trust that any of the information these institutions give us is correct?

 The short answer is: we shouldn’t.
 We need to be educated.
 In my view, our entire lives depend on it.

 2. What are some specific times you might need to self-advocate?
 Can you provide examples?

 Simply getting a diagnosis takes self-advocacy.
 Most women are dismissed because period pain is considered normal.
 So, they’re left to believe that they’re overreacting or that it’s all in their head.